daisy/epubcheck/README.md

 and internal reference consistency are checked.
 EpubCheck can be run as a standalone command-line tool or used as a Java library.

+## About this fork

+**This is a fork from the DAISY Consortium**, to experiment with the creation of an accessibility report from EpubCheck.

+This fork adds an `--a11y` option to EpubCheck's CLI, which receives a file path argument.
+When the `--a11y` option is enabled, EpubCheck will produce a report (in HTML) to assist with accessibility auditing.

+Currently, the accessbility report features :

+- the outline computed from the HTML headings of the content documents
+- a copy of the Navigation Document `toc`, for comparison with the previous outline
+- a list of all the images (from the Content Documents `img` HTML elements) associated with their descriptions (alt text).

 ## Downloads